y1lichen/scs-sdk-plugin/README.md

 ## Client Implementations

 ### C#

 Actually I'm not fully happy with the actual demo.
 But I didn't reached my plan that works like the old one.
 Later I will change the current demo so that they will be a lot times better.

+### Javascript

+If you want to use javascript have a look here [Kniffen TruckSim-Telemetry](https://github.com/kniffen/TruckSim-Telemetry).

 ### Other

 For other languages you need to create/find a library that can open and read MemoryMapped files.
 The data storage format is binary and can be found in "scs-telemetry/inc/scs-telemetry-common.hpp".
 The shared memory map name is "Local\SCSTelemetry".
 I will add some more documentary in this header later.